ruralocity/spacerace/README.md

 ```

 Steer the ship with the left and right arrow keys.
 Dodge as many opponents as
 you can before you run out of fuel!
+Catch fuel pellets to extend the game.